 * Links to helpful sites

-* Nature gardens in Holland and Germany, and a North American page for readers in the USA/Canada
+* Nature gardens in Holland and Germany, & a North American page for readers in the USA/Canada

 Marc’s pollinator garden principles: